X16Community/faq/articles/r47 update guide.md

 4. Rename the SMC file to `SMC.BIN`
 5. Rename the VERA file to `VERA.BIN`
 6. Rename the update program to `UPDATE.PRG`
+7. Your UPDATE folder should have these files on it:
+    ```
+    ROM.BIN
+    SMC.BIN
+    VERA.BIN
+    UPDATE.PRG
+    ```
-7. Safely eject the card from your computer and re-install it in the X16.
+8. Safely eject the card from your computer and re-install it in the X16.

 ## Updating